 The 3C's of Contact Channel CX Expectations

-Figure 1 shows the best practices of meeting CX expectations using different contact channels to resolve their inquiry or problem.
+Figure 1 shows the best practices for meeting CX expectations using different contact channels to resolve their inquiry or problem.
 SQM calls this the 3C's (i.e., Channel Choice, Contact Resolution, and Continuity) of meeting contact channel CX expectations.

 Figure 1: The 3C's of contact channel CX expectations